GreptimeTeam/docs/docs/v0.9/en/user-guide/logs/pipeline-config.md

 # Pipeline Configuration

-Pipeline is a mechanism in GreptimeDB for transforming log data.
+Pipeline is a mechanism in GreptimeDB for parsing and transforming log data.
 It consists of a unique name and a set of configuration rules that define how log data is formatted, split, and transformed.
 Currently, we support JSON (`application/json`) and plain text (`text/plain`) formats as input for log data.

 These configurations are provided in YAML format, allowing the Pipeline to process data during the log writing process according to the defined rules and store the processed data in the database for subsequent structured queries.

-## The overall structure
+## Overall structure

 Pipeline consists of two parts: Processors and Transform, both of which are in array format.
 A Pipeline configuration can contain multiple Processors and multiple Transforms.
 The data type described by Transform determines the table structure when storing log data in the database.

 - Processors are used for preprocessing log data, such as parsing time fields and replacing fields.
-- Transform is used for converting log data formats, such as converting string types to numeric types.
+- Transform is used for converting data formats, such as converting string types to numeric types.

 Here is an example of a simple configuration that includes Processors and Transform: